Last Updated: August 11th 2018

-We Analyzed 14,117 Business Sales: Here’s What We Found
+We Analyzed 14,117 People Selling Their Business: Here’s What We Found

 We purchase the last 5 years sales data and analysed over 14,117 transactions between $50,000 and $100million.
 As you can see from the graph above we found some interesting things: